These crispy potstickers are easy to make and have a tasty chicken, mushroom and cabbage filling.

 You literally just fold the round wrapper in half and press down the edges.
 It will look like a pierogi, and it will taste just fine.

 If you're short on time or patience, this is the fold for you.

 If you want to get a bit fancier, you can try adding a few pleats to your fold.

-I followed this lady’s video, and honestly she is the only reason I managed to make anything half-decent in the end.
-I could NOT get my head around the pleating until I watched her video.
-It’s not in English, but I slowed the video down in YouTube and I was able to follow what she was doing.
+I followed a video on YouTube, and honestly it's the only reason I managed to make anything half-decent in the end.
+I could NOT get my head around the pleating until I watched Magic Ingredient's demonstration.

 My mom made the dumpling below, and it was so damn cute... yes, I was jealous of her skills.
 Have I mentioned that she's never done this before?

-As you wrap your dumplings, you'll want to put them in a single layer on a tray lined with parchment paper.
+As you wrap your dumplings, you'll want to put them in a single layer on a baking sheet lined with parchment paper.
 This will prevent them from sticking to the surface.